sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * We dropped support for IE11 and all other browsers of that era.
 A modern browser is now required to use the plugin's interface as intended.
 * We dropped support for PHP 5.5.
 PHP 5.6 or higher is now required.

+* **NOTE:** Firefox v70 (October 22, 2019) or later is now required.
+Chrome v77 (September 10, 2019) or later is now required.
+	* If the layout looks blatantly wrong (that is, items overlapping), go to "Menu -> About -> About Firefox/Chrome" and an update should be available.
+	* Note that Microsoft Edge is supported; however, the layout doesn't render as neatly as intended.
+	* All hope for IE11 is lost.

 **Detailed log:**

 * **Added:** We added a new options-interface, which can be populated by extensions on demand.